-An individual awarded a one year stipend (MT or MAT student) is expected to serve as a STEM teacher in a high-need local educational agency for two years, to be fulfilled within four years after completing the program.
+An individual awarded a one year stipend (MT student) is expected to serve as a STEM teacher in a high-need local educational agency for two years, to be fulfilled within four years after completing the program.

 Do I have to teach high school?

 Our program will certify you to teach science or mathematics in grades 9-12.
 However, you can add on middle level certification through taking one additional course.
 So, you may choose to teach high school or middle school.
-However, we only fund students who go through our Secondary (grades 9-12) MT or MAT certification programs, not the undergraduate middle level program.
+However, we only fund students who go through our Secondary (grades 9-12) MT certification programs, not the undergraduate middle level program.

 What happens if I don't teach in a high needs district?